+The quarterly change in the RPI for the quarter ending in September 2021 was 0.5%, which is 0.9 percentage points lower than the previous quarter and 0.9 percentage points higher than the quarter ending September 2020.
+As for the RPIX, quarterly changes in the RPI are subject to seasonal variation; however, the RPI can be dominated by trends in mortgage interest payments.
 Figure 3.1.1 shows the annual percentage change in each of the fourteen RPI and RPIX groups.
 Figure 3.1.2 shows the number of percentage points contributed to the annual change in the indices by each group.
 Only the Housing group shows a different percentage change between the RPIX and RPI, as a result of the exclusion of the mortgage interest item in the calculation of the RPIX.
 However, due to differences in the weightings the contribution made by each group to the RPI and RPIX can differ.

-In the year ending September 2020, eleven of the RPIX groups saw an increase and three saw a decrease (ten and four respectively for RPI).
-The Leisure services group saw the largest annual increase at 6.4%, contributing 0.8% to the overall RPIX and RPI changes.
-The Fuel & light group showed the largest decrease at -4.0%, contributing -0.2 percentage points each to the overall changes.
+In the year ending September 2021, thirteen of the RPIX and RPI groups saw an annual increase and one saw a decrease.
+The Fares and other travel costs group saw the largest annual increase at 9.8%, contributing 0.5% to the overall RPIX and 0.4% to the RPI changes.
+The Leisure services group showed the only decrease at -0.4%, contributing -0.1 percentage points to the overall changes.